Skip to main content

 If found early and treated correctly, most stress fractures heal well.
 But if someone goes back to activities too soon, tiny stress fractures can become larger and harder to heal.

-Help your child or teen follow the doctor's directions so that he or she can get back to activities and sports as soon as possible.
+Help your child or teen follow the doctor's directions so that they can get back to activities and sports as soon as possible.

 Lea este articulo en Español